PegliOne/Java-CLI-Minesweeper/README.md

 - Evenly sized squares (including on the left and right edges)
 - Error handling for invalid inputs (including non-numerical inputs and inputs that are too low or two high)
 - Cascades of square reveals for squares with zero bombs surrounding them
+- Reveals all the bomb squares after a game over

 ## How To Use